-One of the ways to back up your virtual machine(s) is to use the Mac built-in Time Machine Utility; it's one of the easiest ways to keep your computer safe.
+Using Time Machine to back up your Windows virtual machine is one of the easiest ways to keep your computer safe.